 Invocation: Inviting the principal wisdom deity Red Tara to descend from the void and merge as one with practitioner.
 (During the visualization, one's hands should form the Tara Mudra.)
 This moment is equivalent to one's receiving empowerment.
 Nectar fills one's entire body, and all karmic hindrances are eradicated and purified.
 Amitabha Buddha is atop one's crown.

 Of the 21 Taras, Red Tara is the most important deity in regards to functions.
 Today, I will teach everyone this deity's practice.
 This practice must, of course, include a preliminary practice.
 What is the preliminary practice?
-The Great Homage, Mandala Offering, Fourfold Refuge, Repentance Practice, Four Immeasurables, Generation of Bodhicitta, Armor Protection.
-These practices comprise the seven steps of the preliminary practice.
-Vajrayana practitioners must learn all seven steps.
+The Great Homage, Mandala Offering, Fourfold Refuge, Repentance Practice, Four Immeasurables, Generation of Bodhicitta, and Armor Protection.
+These practices comprise the seven steps of preliminary practice.
+Vajrayana practitioners must learn all the seven steps.